Slicing Up Eyeballs

 Slicing Up Eyeballs is an American website dedicated to rock music, in particular 1980s college rock.
 Founded in 2009 by journalist and music critic Matt Sebastian, the site publishes content including news, interviews, and polls.
 It has been identified as one of the Internet's most reliable resources for 1980s rock music.

 Background

 Slicing Up Eyeballs was founded in 2009 by Denver-based writer Matt Sebastian.
 A graduate of the University of Colorado, Sebastian had a 20-year career at the Daily Camera, where he worked as a music critic and entertainment editor.
 He also wrote for various newspapers in Utah and the San Francisco Bay Area, and in 2018 joined The Denver Post as an editor.
-Sebastian has alternately served as a radio presenter, hosting a Sunday night dark wave show for Sirius XM, as well as a Tuesday night show on Strangeways Radio.
-He penned a guest column for USA Today in 2012, stating, "Slicing Up Eyeballs... is devoted to the genre that first turned me into a lifelong music geek: '80s college rock, aka modern rock, aka alternative rock, aka indie rock."
+Sebastian has alternately served as a radio presenter, hosting a Sunday night dark wave show for SiriusXM, as well as a Tuesday night show on Strangeways Radio.
+He penned a guest column for USA Today in 2012, stating, "Slicing Up Eyeballs... is devoted to the genre that first turned me into a lifelong music geek: '80s college rock, modern rock, a.k.a. alternative rock, a.k.a. indie rock."
 The site takes its name from a lyric in the 1989 Pixies song "Debaser".